OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 Sensitive Data
   This is a yes/no question:  can be used for MVCR lite conformance  for non-explicit consent only - which mean its not used for compliance, in this context the "other" field is used to specify sensitivity.

+Sensitive Data
+  This is a yes/no question:  can be used for MVCR lite conformance  for non-explicit consent only - which mean its not used for compliance, in this context the "other" field is used to specify sensitivity.

-Sensitive Data Category - (not usable for MVCR Lite) Sharing sensitive personal information, is actively regulated and requires explicit consent by all OECD FIPPs based regulations, and for trade of information and technology between jurisdictions.
+Sensitive Data Categories (optional for compliance claims) (not usable for MVCR Lite) Sharing sensitive personal information, is actively regulated and requires explicit consent by all OECD FIPPs based regulations, and for trade of information and technology between jurisdictions.
 Use of this field is subject to regulatory requirements.
 (Notes:  This field provides the normative baseline for binding practice to laws and standards with Open Consent.
 This category is specified, but also flexible so that it can expand to authoritative decisions about new categories and the definition of existing category, like the GDPR which requires consent to be both :  “explicit”  and evidenced by “a statement or by a clear affirmative action” ref GDPR - Doc )

  (field is optional, unless for compliance then it is required and linked to authoritative notice, references, and scopes) - these are further specified by jurisdictional legislation, terminology.
 Even so,  there are common sensitive data categories for personal information which are enforceable, listed here;  The listing of a sensitive data category in this field indicates this receipt claims to be in conformance and compliance  of compliance requirements.